lucasquemelli/House_Rocket/README.md

 # 3. Solution Strategy

-**Step 01 - Exploratory data analysis**.
-The main goal is better understand the dataset by applying statistics metrics as well as identifying missing values and outliers.
+**Step 01 - Exploratory data analysis**: the main goal is better understand the dataset by applying statistics metrics as well as identifying missing values and outliers.

-**Step 02 - Feature selection**.
-Identifying the most important attributes related to the price.
+**Step 02 - Feature selection**: identifying the most important attributes related to the price.

-**Step 03 - Insights**.
-The highlight of the main insights.
+**Step 03 - Insights**: the highlight of the main insights.

-**Step 04 - Conversion of insights**.
-Converting insights into business decisions.
+**Step 04 - Conversion of insights**: converting insights into business decisions.

-**Step 05 - Deploy**.
-Publishing the results to Heroku (cloud environment).
+**Step 05 - Deploy**: publishing the results to Heroku (cloud environment).

 # 4. Top 5 Data Insights